 I feel villagers only, and the biggest problem is their Payment they don’t get on time from Big Sugar Mills where they sell sugar cake in colossal quantity.
 This is the only primary source of income here in this region of north India.

-If villagers get their reward on time, they are the happiest person on earth as they feel complete with this.
+If villagers get their reward on time, they are the happiest on earth as they feel complete with this.

-ADVANTAGE OF LIVING A VILLAGE LIFE IN INDIA
+ADVANTAGES OF LIVING A VILLAGE LIFE IN INDIA

-The Village has a Tranquility environment that gives immense peace and calmness for mind and body as people follow the rules of sleep after sunset and wake up before sunrise.
+The Village has a Tranquility environment that gives immense peace and calmness to mind and body as people follow the rules of sleep after sunset and wake up before sunrise.
 Due to fewer mobile signals and the internet, People don’t use much technology or smartphones, creating a different environment.

 Village people celebrate every festival of India like HOLI, DIWALI ETC